asyncedd/dots.nvim/README.md

 Then once it finished, you're done! (actually)

 ## 😰 Quitting Nvim.
 You're stuck here forever!
 Muahahahah!
 You fell RIGHT into my trap!
-There's no way out! >:D
+There's no way out! >:D *(hint: you gotta be tpope level to quit Neovim.)*